FrontEndFoxes/curriculum/workshop/mini2.md

   <v-icon>favorite</v-icon>
 </v-btn>
 ```
 Try to add the dog to favorites.
-Now you can see 'Like' icon is greyed-out and you cannot click it one more time.
+Now you can see 'favorite' icon is greyed-out and you cannot click it one more time.

 ## Removing dogs from Favorites
-What if you stopped like one of the dogs images?
-You will need a way to remove it from the `favoriteDogs` array.
-We need one more method for this, let's add it after the `addToFavorites` one
+What if you stopped liking one of the dogs' images?
+In this unlikely event, you will need a way to remove it from the `favoriteDogs` array.
+We need one more method for this, so let's add it after the `addToFavorites` (add a comma after `addToFavorites` closing bracket):

 ```
 removeFromFavorites() {}